rebing/graphql-laravel/README.md

 ### Validation

-Laravels validation is supported on queries, mutations, input types and field arguments.
+Laravel's validation is supported on queries, mutations, input types and field arguments.

 > **Note:** The support is "sugar on top" and is provided as a convenience.